wynnee0110/Cortex/README.md

 ## ⚙️ Vision

 Cortex aims to become the missing “brain layer” for AI agents —
-a simple, open-source system that makes memory persistent, structured, and usable.
+a simple, open-source system that makes memory persistent, structured, and usable

 ---